-US braces for storm expected to hit the east coast as Hurricane Imelda in coming days
+US braces for storm expected to hit the East Coast as Hurricane Imelda in coming days

 Forecasters said the system was on track to become a tropical storm later Sunday and a hurricane by late Monday or Tuesday.
 It would be named Imelda.

-As of 0900 GMT Sunday, the system was located about 100 miles (160 kilometers) west-southwest of the Central Bahamas and was headed north-northwest at 7 mph (11 kph).
+At about 11 a.m.
+ET, the storm was located about 100 miles (161 kilometers) northwest of the eastern tip of Cuba and about 23 miles (43 kilometers) west-southwest of the Central Bahamas.
+It was headed north-northwest at 7 mph (11 kph).
 Its maximum sustained winds were 35 mph (55 kph).

 “What we learn every time is we never know where they are going to go,” McMaster said during a news conference to discuss the storm.
 “This storm is deadly serious.
 Not just serious.
 Deadly serious."